duncan3dc/blade/README.md

 ```

 The recommended way of using this library is the `BladeInstance` class.
-The paths used for view templates and for cached files can be set by passing them to the constructor:
+The paths used for view templates and for cached files are set by passing them to the constructor:
 ```php
 $blade = new BladeInstance("/var/www/views", "/var/www/cache/views");
 ```

-If they are not passed, or the static `Blade` class is used then the [Env helper](https://github.com/duncan3dc/php-helpers) is used to resolve paths.
-The following paths are used:
-* views - Default directory to search for *.blade.php templates
-* cache/views - Directory to cache generated php code from the templates

 Some minor extensions to blade syntax have been made, such as supporting namespaces (see examples below)